ygame11092017/ykit-wiki/ios/README.md

 - bbbbb: FacebookUrlSchemes in YKitConfig.plist
 - mmmmm,mmmm: AdsKey in YKitConfig.plist

-- In file info.plist of your project, add FacebookAppID, FacebookDisplayName and LSApplicationQueriesSchemes as below.
-You can get value of FacebookAppID and FacebookDisplayName in the YKitConfig.plist
+- In file info.plist of your project, add FacebookAppID, FacebookDisplayName, FacebookClientToken and LSApplicationQueriesSchemes as below.
+You can get value of FacebookAppID, FacebookDisplayName,FacebookClientToken in the YKitConfig.plist

 ![](Images/ykit_ios_03.png)